alobanov/alobanov.github.io/_logs/2024-11-07-wolfs-movie-log.md

 ### 🐺 [Wolfs](https://www.imdb.com/title/tt14257582) / It's OK <small class="superscript">3.5/5</small>

-> Nothing special—a standard, formulaic movie that feels like a single episode from a series.
-Despite this, the charisma and chemistry between the characters still shine through, which might appeal to fans of Pitt and Clooney.
+> Nothing special—a simple, predictable movie that feels like just one episode of a TV show.
+But even so, the charm and connection between the characters still show, which fans of Pitt and Clooney might enjoy.